jonathanhuston/tictactoe/README.md

 # tictactoe

-SwiftUI app for playing Tic Tac Toe (0, 1, 2 players), with brute force training
+Gameplay and analysis for the hardcore Tic Tac Toe aficionado.

+Computer vs. computer, computer vs. human, human vs. human.

+Optional brute force training of game library, either one game at a time or all possible games.

+Use Suspend to suspend training and Reset to reset game library.

+Optional hints for each move, displaying best possible outcome and all outcomes in game library.

-<a href="https://apps.apple.com/ch/app/tic-tac-toe-aficionado/id1550530473?l=en">iOS app</a>
+<a href="https://apps.apple.com/ch/app/tic-tac-toe-aficionado/id1550530473?l=en">iOS and macOS app</a>